Skip to content

 Ecological restoration and biological conservation

 Anthropogenic disturbance and nature management have severe effects on the ecological and evolutionary mechanisms that eventually local diversity and ecosystem functioning.
 We use these insights to study the impact of climate change on plant-plant, plant-herbivore and plant-arthropod interactions using experimental approaches.
 We further collaborate in other applied ecological projects that aim to understand and predict the specific impact of connectivity restoration and nature management on the conservation and restoration of arthropod, plant, but also amphibians and freshwater fish.
 Current projects focus on the ecological restoration of heathlands, chalk and dune grasslands with a special focus on connectivity.
-We have a specific expertise in coastal dune ecology and develop predictive models to assess the impact of climate change on coastal dune functioning (see interview) and the development of dunes as nature based solutions (presentation and video on creating dunes in front of dikes).
 Much conservation-oriented research is performed in close collaboration with INBO.

 Publication list (UGent affiliations only)